How Courts Recognize HOA Power Without Extending Public Protections

 Key legal mechanisms:

 Traditional contract theory assumes both parties can engage in effective bargaining.
-But as Paula A. Franzese and Steven Siegel write in their paper “Trust and Community: The Common Interest Community as Metaphor and Paradox” "complex CIC servitude regime that buyers "assent" to is more akin to an adhesion contract than the product of informed, meaningful choice.
-A prospective homebuyer can no more effectively negotiate with respect to the complex provisions of CIC governing documents - and the intricate and allencompassing rule template contained therein - than a consumer can negotiate with an insurance carrier with respect to the boilerplate terms and conditions of an insurance policy.
-In each case, the superior party simply "offers" the contractual provisions on a take-it-or-leave-it basis."
-This “constructive consent” argument is also explored in our post, CC&Rs and Constructive Consent.
+But as Paula A. Franzese and Steven Siegel write, the “complex CIC servitude regime that buyers ‘assent’ to is more akin to an adhesion contract than the product of informed, meaningful choice.
+A prospective homebuyer can no more effectively negotiate with respect to the complex provisions of CIC governing documents … than a consumer can negotiate with an insurance carrier with respect to the boilerplate terms and conditions of an insurance policy.
+In each case, the superior party simply ‘offers’ the contractual provisions on a take-it-or-leave-it basis.”
+[1] This “constructive consent” problem is also explored in our post, CC&Rs and Constructive Consent.

 Why Courts Won’t Close the Gap

-Here’s the deeper problem: in today’s world, courts could address this tension — but doing so would mean crafting new rules that expand constitutional oversight into what is now considered a private-law domain.
-Courts resist this step, insisting it is a legislative function to redraw the boundaries between public and private governance.
-This judicial stance allows them to acknowledge the tension while refusing to resolve it, effectively telling homeowners: “Yes, your HOA acts like a government — but if you want government-type protections, take it up with the legislature.”
+The deeper problem is that courts could close this gap but refuse to do so.
+Expanding constitutional oversight into what is currently considered a private-law domain would require new legal rules, and judges insist that task belongs to the legislature.
+This stance allows them to acknowledge the tension while declining to resolve it — effectively telling homeowners: “Yes, your HOA acts like a government, but if you want government-type protections, take it up with the legislature.”

 The Systemic Factors Locking It In